Here you will find information about:

 If you have any further questions, please do not hesitate to speak to a members of the office staff.

-Our tasty meals are prepared offsite and delivered each day.
-They are served in the hall.
+Our tasty meals are prepared offsite and delivered each day by CH&CO, formerly known as Principals.
+Lunches are served in the hall.

 All children in Foundation Stage, Year 1 and Year 2, nationally are entitled to a free school meal each day.
-This is known as the Universal Free School Meal offer, which most parents are very happy to take up for their child.
+This is known as the Universal Free School Meal offer.

 If you prefer, you can provide a packed lunch for your child.
 Food must be brought to school in a suitable container marked with your child’s name.
 No glass containers, cans or fizzy drinks should be brought to school; drinks should be in non-breakable plastic containers.